Country life in northern Pirkanmaa

 Sheep

-Our farm has thirteen sheep and they maintain the traditional biotope and landscape management areas located in the vicinity of the courtyard.
-Grazing helps us maintain biodiversity to preserve the wide range of different plant and insect species in the fields and meadows.
-In the winter, the flock spends time in the shed but, in the summer, they can be seen in their pasture.
+Our farm has thirteen sheep.
+The sheep maintain the traditional ecology of the areas located near the courtyard.
+Grazing helps us to maintain biodiversity, thus-preserving the wide range of plant and insect species in the fields and meadows.
+In the winter, the sheep flock spends time in the winter shed, but in summer they can be seen in their pasture.

 Cats

-Three cats also live on the farm.
-In the summer, our mousers Kaino, Lylle and Mustasormi like to spend time outdoors on their long hunting trips but if you keep your eyes peeled, you might see them lurking about in the courtyard’s bushes.
-The cats sometimes pay a visit to the courtyard even though they are shy towards people they don’t know.
-In the winter, the kitties enjoy the warmth of the main house.
+Two cats also live on the farm.
+In the summer, our mousers Kaino and Mustasormi like to spend time outdoors on their long hunting trips, but if you keep your eyes peeled, you might see them lurking in the courtyard bushes.
+The cats sometimes pay a visit to the courtyard even though they are shy with people they don’t know.
+In the winter, the kitties enjoy the warmth of the main house and only pop out briefly for exercise.

 Our values